in

 Q3.
 What kind of development license policy do you offer?

 JMB.
 Our licensing is per developer.
 Each developer that uses our products must have their own license.
 We don't license per machine, per server, or demand any royalties or run-time fees.
-You can read our EULA (End-User License Agreement) here.
+You should read our EULA (End-User License Agreement) here.
+If you have a testing team and they need to compile the application, then those testers are deemed to be developers and will also need a license each.
+Testers who just test the completed, compiled application (that is, use it much as an end-user does) do not need a license.

 Q4.
 What kind of distribution license policy do you offer?